British Library Extension

 The project to take this vision forward is a partnership between the British Library and SMBL Developments (a joint venture between Stanhope Plc and Mitsui Fudosan UK Ltd).
 The project team includes architects RSHP, Arup, DSDHA (public realm) and planning consultants Gerald Eve.

-Story Garden will be temporarily closed from Friday 20 December 2024 to Monday 17 February 2025.
-The closure is because Stanhope needs to carry out some investigation work on the site in advance of starting the consented development works for the British Library.
-Due to the nature of these investigations, the site will not be safe.
+Please note the Story Garden will be temporarily closed from Friday 20 December 2024 to Monday 17 February 2025 to enable usto carry out investigation works in advance of starting development.

-These works will not be noisy and therefore should not affect local residences or businesses.
-However, please contact Jeremy Ruff (jruff@realpm.co.uk), who is providing construction logistics advice to Stanhope, if you have any issues.
+These works will not be noisy and therefore should not affect local residents or businesses.
+However, please contact our construction advisor Jeremy Ruff (jruff@realpm.co.uk) if you have any issues or concerns.

 Visualisation of the British Library extension